Firehouse Subs Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 - The deposit is not refundable, but it will be applied to the initial franchise fee.

-- Firehouse Subs will commission a mural for your Restaurant, which you must pay to Firehouse Subs when they order it.
+- Firehouse Subs will commission a mural for your Restaurant, which you must pay to the artist when Firehouse Subs orders it.

 - You are responsible for all travel and living expenses for trainees.

-- The high end of the estimate is only for the 1 week of classroom training in Jacksonville and includes travel, hotel, rental car, and reasonable food allowances.
+- The high end of the estimate is only for the 1 week of classroom training in Jacksonville and includes travel, hotel, rental car, and reasonable food allowances, as well as additional travel and living costs if you have to travel to complete the rest of your training.

 - Firehouse Subs requires you to conduct a market introduction advertising and promotional program within the first 12 months after the opening of the Restaurant.
 This requirement may be waived if your Restaurant exceeds the franchisor’s expectations for sales performance.